 B2B businesses are much more likely to sell services or subscriptions, as opposed to single-purchase products.
 B2B businesses are also likely to require more steps in their sales funnel.

 With these distinctions clear for everyone to see, it wouldn’t make sense to market your product in the same way a B2C company would.
 Everything is different – but that’s no bad thing.
-Yes the number of potential clients is smaller, but getting to them is arguably easier.
-Yes the type of service sold often requires more leg work, but there are tools which can help your streamline that process.

 Firstly, B2B businesses usually have a much clearer idea of who their target audience is.
 B2B products and services will often solve a specific problem, enabling them to identify who they can help more easily.
 If you’re a B2C company that sells socks, you might have a general idea of your target demographic – gender, age, salary, perhaps certain interests – but it would be far less specific.